soniqua/example-webapp/README.md

 |`pod_cpu_utilization_over_pod_limit` | If this is high for an extended period of time it may indicate a reduced responsiveness for the application |
 |`pod_memory_utilization_over_pod_limit` | If this is high for an extended period of time it may indicate a memory leak or excessive load |

+Logs may be viewed at Cloudwatch under the `/aws/containerinsights` namespace.

 ### Other Metrics

 | Metric | Description |